Cinema Roundup - April 2026: “Being a gangster was better than being President of the United States”

 Too many split diopter shots.
 None looked good.
 Also, no Egyptian police officer or any Arab for that matter would refer to themselves by their surname.

-Needed more David Cronenberg and less of whatever the hell this film is.
+Needed more David Cronenberg and less of whatever this is.

 Everything about this was so bland.